tintash/gringotts/README.md

 * [ARKitObjectPlacementDemo](https://github.com/nauman-tintash/ARKitObjectPlacementDemo) - This sample demonstrates using SceneKit and ARKit to place 3D models in an augmented reality environment.

+## Machine Learning

+* [Flood-it Gym Solver](https://github.com/nauman-tintash/Flood-it_Gym_Solver) - A gym environment for Flood-it game which can be used for playing around with different areas of ML and CV.

 ## Utility

 * [DartMode](https://github.com/fntintash/dart-modeh) - Dart Mode is a major mode for editing Dart files in Emacs.